The Perfect One Week in Jordan Itinerary for First-Timers

 I’ve never tried any of that before but both of them were on my bucket list forever.
 And since snorkeling is one of the best things to do in Aqaba, it seemed like a perfect place to try it!

-The tour included a 4-hour long boat trip with 3 different snorkeling spots, a delicious lunch, and soft drinks.
-We’ve seen many beautiful coral reefs with cute fishes, and there were even an airplane wreck and a tank down in the water!
+We’ve seen many beautiful coral reefs with cute fishes, and there was even an airplane wreck and a tank down in the water!
 And while you are out on the sea you can see 4 countries at once: Egypt, Israel, Jordan, and Saudi Arabia.
 How cool is that?

 The view from the snorkeling boat in Aqaba